Onemanwolf/ARM/Docs/Templates.md

 ## Deploy

-Visual Studio Code it the tool of choice when working on templates and deploying templates once we get a quickstart template we can export it and edit it manage our templates all from Visual Studio Code.
+Visual Studio Code is the tool of choice when working on templates and deploying templates once we get a quickstart template we can export it , edit and manage our templates all from [Visual Studio Code](https://code.visualstudio.com/).

 To deploy our templates into Azure we can use the following command passing in the path to our template and it supporting `parameters.json` file.